 Scholarships are awarded to pupils that demonstrate excellence during a competitive assessment process.
 Scholarships are awarded for sport, music, art, drama and academic excellence at 11+ and 16+.
 The maximum Scholarship awarded to any one pupil is 20% remission of the full School fee whether in one area of excellence or a combination of one or more areas of excellence.
 However, most Scholarships will be awarded as a smaller percentage, usually 5% or 10%.

 Aside from any fee remission, the primary function of the Scholarship award at Forest remains as a badge of recognition and status designed to encourage talented pupils to fulfil their potential with support from our staff.
 At Forest, scholars embody the values of the School, demonstrating engagement and leadership.

 Click here to find out about scholarships at 11+ and 16+

 Introduction to Bursaries

 Alongside our Scholarship Programme, Forest School offers Bursaries.
 Bursaries are awards that are added to a Scholarship award.
 Bursaries are means-tested, which means that they are awarded according to household income.
 A Bursary can provide up to 100% fee reduction when combined with a Scholarship.
 This allows able pupils who have been offered a Scholarship award for excellence, but who otherwise may not have been able to take up a place, to come to Forest.

 Click here to find out how to apply for Bursaries

 Introduction to Assisted Places

-The aim of the Assisted Places scheme is to allow able pupils who perform well at interview and pass the Forest entrance examination to attend Forest School, even if they do not qualify for a Scholarship and if their parents cannot afford to pay School fees.
+The aim of the Assisted Places scheme is to allow able pupils who perform well at our entrance assessments to attend Forest School, even if they do not qualify for a Scholarship and if their parents cannot afford to pay School fees.